Twenty-Eight States Passed 45 Bills to Curb Rising Rx Drug Costs in the Short 2018 Legislative Session

 Anti-Price-Gouging and Rate-Setting Legislation

 Transparency helps states understand how the pharmaceutical industry sets prices, but anti-price-gouging and rate-setting legislation are two strategies states are exploring to make information gleaned from transparency laws useful in efforts to protect consumers from excessive price increases imposed by pharmaceutical manufacturers.
 Maryland enacted the nation’s first anti-price-gouging law designed to address excessive price increases and give the state the power to seek civil penalties and fines for unconscionable increases.
-Though the pharmaceutical industry has challenged Maryland’s law in federal court, across the country states introduced 12 anti-price-gouging bills.
+Though the pharmaceutical industry has challenged Maryland’s law in federal court, across the country states introduced 13 anti-price-gouging bills.
 Despite strong support, no other state has passed an anti-price-gouging bill to date.
-However, Illinois’s version, H.B.
-4900, did pass in its House of Representatives.
+Illinois’s version, H.B.
+4900, did pass in its House of Representatives, and as of Oct.
+15, 2018, the New Jersey state legislation was still considering its anti-price-gouging bill.

 NASHP’s Rate-Setting Model Legislation goes beyond transparency and anti-price-gouging laws to protect payers from high drug costs by limiting how much payers can pay for a drug.
 Similar to a public utility commission or hospital rate-setting, a state can establish a payment rate for certain high-cost drugs and require all payers to pay no more than that ceiling.
 Minnesota and Maryland proposed rate-setting bills this session but were unable to enact them into law.
 A bill in New Jersey was still under consideration as of July 24, 2018.